 Seven is the magic number for Preakness winners.
 That's the tally that R. Wyndham Walden (1875, 1878, 1879, 1880, 1881, 1882, 1888) set in the 19th century and it has been equalled in the modern era by Bob Baffert (1997, 1998, 2001, 2002, 2010, 2015, 2018).

-Two of those Baffert-trained winners – American Pharoah in 2015 and Justify in 2018 – had won the Kentucky Derby previously and subsequently won the Belmont Stakes to complete the US Triple Crown.
-They are the only winners of all three races since 1978.
+Two of those Baffert-trained winners – American Pharoah in 2015 and Justfiy in 2018 – had won the Kentucky Derby previously and subsequently won the Belmont Stakes to complete the US Triple Crown.
+They are only winners of all three races since 1978.

-Whirlaway (his first winner) and 1948 scorer Citation both completed the Triple Crown for the rider, who has more wins in American Classic races than anyone else.
+Whirlaway (his first winner) and 1948 scorer Citation both completed the Triple Crown for the rider with more wins in American Classic races than anyone else.
 To this day, Arcaro remains the only jockey to have won the US Triple Crown on more than one occasion (in a single season).

 The great 1973 Triple Crown winner Secretariat holds the record for the fastest Preakness win, clocking a time of 1min 53sec.

 There was some debate over the official timing of the race on the day, but the Maryland Racing Commission does now show Secretariat's time as the fastest on record (at the current Preakness distance, which has been in use since 1925).